wisslab/wiss-site/content/people/marcel-pleyer.md

 *Student Research Assistant*

-Marcel Pleyer studies Business Informatics (Bachelor).
-He does an internship in the WISS group where he is mainly concerned with Web analytics tasks and Java/JavaScript development in the Deutsche Welle Web ANalytics project.
+Marcel Pleyer is student at the Stuttgart Media University, where he studies Business Informatics (Master).
+He is a reasearch assistant in the WISS group and is mainly involved in web analysis tasks and JavaScript development within the [Deutsche Welle Web Analytics](http://wiss.iuk.hdm-stuttgart.de/projects/dwwa/) project.